Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 ## Joining and initializing {#page-concepts-player-initializing}
 %Quantum handles players connecting to the game.
 The data from %Quantum is used to initialize everything related to players in the game.
-@cref{Battle.QSimulation.Game,BattleGameControlQSystem} receives player information from %Quantum when a player joins and passes it to @cref{Battle.QSimulation.Player,BattlePlayerManager}, which processes the player's data and registers them as having joined.
+@cref{Battle.QSimulation.Game,BattleGameControlQSystem} receives player information from %Quantum when a player joins and passes it to [{PlayerManager}](#page-concepts-player-simulation-playermanager), which processes the player's data and registers them as having joined.

-Once all players have joined, @cref{Battle.QSimulation.Game,BattleGameControlQSystem} tells @cref{Battle.QSimulation.Player,BattlePlayerManager} to create [{Player character entities}](#page-concepts-player-character-entity) for all players.
+Once all players have joined, @cref{Battle.QSimulation.Game,BattleGameControlQSystem} tells [{PlayerManager}](#page-concepts-player-simulation-playermanager) to create [{Player character entities}](#page-concepts-player-character-entity) for all players.

 ```dot
 digraph PlayerJoining {